 Conclusion

-You can usually fix a musty RAV4 vent smell yourself by clearing the evaporator drain, replacing the cabin filter, and sanitizing the evaporator/ducts.
-For example, a neighbor’s 2017 RAV4 smelled sour after rain; a quick drain clear, foam cleaner spray, and new HEPA cabin filter stopped it.
-If odor persists after a blow‑out or blower removal, get pro service—mold deep in ducts or a leaking heater core needs a mechanic’s diagnosis and repair.
+Most musty RAV4 vent smells can be fixed at home by clearing the evaporator drain, replacing the cabin filter, and sanitizing the evaporator and ducts.
+For example, a 2017 RAV4 that smelled sour after rain was fixed with a quick drain clear, a foam cleaner treatment, and a new HEPA cabin filter.
+If the odor keeps coming back after a blow-out or blower removal, get a professional diagnosis.
+Mold deep in the ducts or a leaking heater core needs a mechanic’s tools and expertise.